Frequently Asked Questions

 For more information about how these overlapping efforts are related, please contact us.

-To date, we have had 150 community members and organizational representatives engaged in the effort.
-We are actively formalizing our partnership structure and you can find the current list of Co-Creators, Activators and Advocates here.
+To date, we have had over 400 community members and organizational representatives engaged in the effort.
+We have formalized our partnership structure and you can find the current list of Sponsors and Partners here.
 We invite you to be counted (individually and/or as an organization) in this work.
-You can review the Collective’s Value Statements and review a Partnership Agreement here.
+You can review a Partnership Agreement here.

 Please fill out this contact form.